hyosung11/Launch-School/Courses/journal.md

 ```

 18:34 I need to prepare for the Solutions Engineer job interview with GitHub.
 I'm looking at my notes from the Catalogic experience.
 It's on GitHub.

+## 20211130 수요일

+07:53 Before breakfast with the kids and I have programming on my mind and preparing for the GitHub interview.
+I need to dissect the job description and assess my knowledge and skills of those bullet points.

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Worked on Small Problems > Medium 1 > Rotation (Part 1)
+   * [x] 2.
+Watched Felicia Bacon's video about using PEDAC (I could ask her to do a study session with me)
+   * [x] 3.
+I got an interview at GitHub for an Inside Solutions Engineer position, so I did some research on the PreSales Collective website and GitHub Features.

+2. What will you do today?
+   * [x] 1.
+Practice Small Problems > Medium 1
+     * [x] 1.
+Rotation (Part 2) - good to practice this one again and code out Laurent's solution as well
+     * [x] 2.
+Rotation (Part 3) - needed to peek to get the answer
+     * [ ] 3.
+Stack Machine Interpretation
+     * [ ] 4.
+Word to Digit
+   * [x] 2.
+JS109 Study Group
+   * [x] 3.
+Prepare for interview with GitHub
+     * [x] 1.
+Read PreSales Collective blogs on the hiring process
+     * [x] 2.
+Research GitHub features

+3. Are there any blockers or impediments preventing you from doing your work?
+   * None